fredfung007/cityflow-nl/README.md

 ## Evaluation Metrics
-The Vehicle Retrieval by NL Descriptions task is evaluated using standard metrics for retrieval tasks~\cite{manning2008introduction}.
+The Vehicle Retrieval by NL Descriptions task is evaluated using standard metrics for retrieval tasks.
 We use the Mean Reciprocal Rank (MRR) as the main evaluation metric.
 Recall @ 1, Recall @ 5, and Recall @ 10 are also evaluated for all approaches.